Ok, have you been following along? This series began as a post about the reasons I love my husband.

 Dating My Husband

 Let’s see, then onto our short-lived honeymoon phase and the emotional separation.
 Talk about a tough one.
 Whew!
 But now we can move on to the more uplifting post.
 This one is where I began dating my husband all over again.

 Yes, as crazy as it sounds, in 2002 I began dating my husband again.
 He was staying with his parents and I was with mine (and the kids).
 Sounds a bit like when we initially started dating… minus the wedding and kids and all that of course.

 But you know what I mean.
 It was like starting over with an almost clean slate.
 And this time we were determined to make it work.

 I mean, we had 10 years behind us.
 They were not the best 10 years but they were worth it to us.
 We owed it to ourselves to give it a valiant try.

 I had already been through my cancer scare.
 Colby was there at my side through the entire process.
-In fact, if you ever get a chance ask him about “Staci BBQ” I assure you he remembers and his stomach will cringe.
+In fact, if you ever get a chance to ask him about “Staci BBQ” I assure you he remembers and his stomach will cringe.
 It makes me laugh.

 For Mother’s Day that year we took the kids camping.
-After the kids went to sleep, it opened up an opportunity for he and I to have a nice long talk about what we each wanted.
+After the kids went to sleep, it opened up an opportunity for him and I to have a nice long talk about what we each wanted.

 What direction we wanted to move.
 How we wanted to proceed for the sake of the kids.
 And, well, let’s just say the feelings were mutual and shot us right back to where we were years ago.